Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Evaluation

 \section{Evaluation}

-\textbf{Acoustic Event Detection $\mid$} \cref{tab:metrics} illustrates the quantitative results for the proposed event detection method described in \cref{sec:eventdetection}.
-All results have been obtained using k-fold cross validation with parameters $k_{cv, chiseling} = k_{cv, drilling} = 3$ and $k_{cv, sawing} = 2$.
+\textbf{Acoustic Event Detection} \cref{tab:metrics} illustrates the quantitative results for the proposed event detection method described in \cref{sec:eventdetection}.
+All results have been obtained using 3 -fold cross validation.
 We detect an event as a change in sign from $y_{pred} = 0$ to $y_{pred} = 1$ in the model predictions, where $y_{pred} = 0$ corresponds to no event detected and $y_{pred} = 1$ corresponding to a detected event.
 We introduce a \textit{relaxed} condition, that allows for an event to be detected within a $20\:ms$ window of $j$ frames around the ground truth event to be counted as a true positive prediction.
-We set this parameter as $j_{chiseling} = 1$, $j_{sawing} = 3$, and $j_{drilling} = 10$.
-The \textit{hard} condition only accepts predictions in the correct frame according to the ground truth. \cref{fig:eventdetectionresults} shows qualitative results for full example recordings. \textbf{Acoustic Event Localization $\mid$} To evaluate our event localization approach, we compute the 3D \ac{iou} of the predicted and ground-truth 3D bounding boxes.
+We set this parameter as $j_{chiseling} = 1$, $j_{sawing} = j_{drilling} = 10$.
+The \textit{hard} condition only accepts predictions in the correct frame according to the ground truth. \cref{fig:eventdetectionresults} shows qualitative results for full example recordings. \textbf{Acoustic Event Localization} To evaluate our event localization approach, we compute the 3D \ac{iou} of the predicted and ground-truth 3D bounding boxes.
 For drilling and sawing actions, the ground-truth bounding box is computed from the instrument mesh and tracked pose obtained from the marker-based tracking system.
-For chiseling sequences, we define a the ground-truth is defined as a bounding box with a side length of $5\:cm$ centered on the chisel's contact edge, matching the definition used during inference.
-The distribution of IoU scores is shown in \cref{fig:localizationhistogram}.
-In \cref{tab:localizationmetrics}, we evaluate the localization recall rates under multiple of \ac{iou} thresholds ranging from $0.05$ to $0.40$.
+For chiseling sequences, \revThree{the ground-truth is defined as a} bounding box with a side length of $5\:cm$ centered on the chisel's contact edge, matching the definition used during inference.
+The distribution of IoU scores is shown in \cref{fig:localizationhistogram} where a IoU threshold of 0.1 results in recall rates of 0.78, 0.91, 0.84, and 0.84 for chiseling, drilling, sawing, and \revTwo{overall} average, respectively.
+For further insights, please refer to the supplementary material, where we evaluate the localization recall rates under multiple of \ac{iou} thresholds ranging from $0.05$ to $0.40$.
 Further qualitative results are provided in the supplementary videos.